MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Operators.md

 ### Call operator `&`

 Runs a command, script, or script block.
-The call operator, also known as the "invocation operator", lets you run commands that are stored in variables and represented by strings or script blocks.
+The call operator, also known as the _invocation operator_, lets you run commands that are stored in variables and represented by strings or script blocks.
 The call operator executes in a child scope.
 For more about scopes, see [about_Scopes][19].

-> [!CAUTION]
-> The default argument passing behavior has changed since version 7.3.
-> For a detailed description of the change and its impact see the description of
-> preference variable `PSNativeCommandArgumentPassing` in
-> [Using Experimental Features in PowerShell][26].
+You can use this to build strings containing the command, parameters, and arguments you need, and then invoke the string as if it were a command.
+The strings that you create must follow the same parsing rules as a command that you type at the command line.
+For more information, see [about_Parsing][08].

 This example stores a command in a string and executes it using the call operator.